-Contracts which give rise to a financial asset of one organisation and a financial liability.
+Contracts which give rise to a financial asset of one organisation and a financial liability of another organisation.

 FINANCIAL INSTRUMENT ADJUSTMENT ACCOUNT

 An account that holds the accumulated difference between the financing costs included in the Comprehensive Income and Expenditure Account and the accumulated financing costs required in accordance with regulations to be charged to the General Fund Balance.